phongdepptrai/eyes_closed_detecter/README.md

 # eyes_closed_detecter
-first project of fantastic two detecting whether the user's eyes are closed or opened
+first project of fantastic two \n detecting whether the user's eyes are closed or opened